Devstutor/.github/profile/README.md

 ## Become a Self-taught

 In 2024, Rahul started an open source community called devstutor.
-This community has grown to include fifty's of developers.
+This community have only two members.
 Together, we have built:

 💻 A free programming curriculum.